Rehab Success Rates

 Length of Treatment and Relapse Statistics

-A peer-reviewed study by the National Institute of Drug Abuse found that the length of treatment plays a significant role in reducing relapse rates as well.
-The study found that the optimal duration of treatment is at least 90 days.
-The study evaluated 1,605 cocaine users who completed treatment and found that 35% of those who completed less than 90 days of treatment reported using cocaine the following year, compared to only 17% of those who completed at least 90 days of treatment.
-[3]
+Another significant role in reducing relapse rates is the length of treatment.
+A study from the National Institute of Drug Abuse found that the optimal duration of treatment is at least 90 days.
+The study evaluated 1,605 cocaine users who completed treatment and found that 35% of those who completed less than 90 days of treatment reported using cocaine the following year, compared to only 17% of those who completed at least 90 days of treatment [2].

-Every patient at Tree House Recovery receives 90 days minimum of treatment.
-Most patients stay the full five months.
+At Tree House Recovery, every client receives a minimum of 90 days of treatment.
+However, most patients stay the full five months.

 Spontaneous Recovery